I have seen this question asked in conferences and seminars again.

 We are also aware that not many of our clients can develop this deep understanding of wealth management at the start.
 Their efforts are much better spent on their businesses and their day jobs.

-We think clients should know enough of how their wealth is managed.
+We think clients should know enough about how their wealth is managed.

 Risk coaching is an integral part of our financial planning framework.